-5. Perform an auto-tuning test 2 times.
-Record the identification results and compare them.

-The load must be uncoupled during the auto-tuning test.

-- 6. Switch the drive to SLVC mode.
+- 5. Perform an auto-tuning test 2 times.
+Record the identification results and compare them. - o Make sure that the load is disconnected during the auto-tuning test. - 6.
+Switch the drive to SLVC mode.
 Set parameter P0601 to 3. - 7.
 Run the motor and check that the output voltage and rotation speed correspond with the parameter settings.

-Table 21: Speed, Output Voltage, and Output Current Values
+Table 22: Speed, Output Voltage, and Output Current Values